berzerk0/GitPage/CTF-Writeups/Zico-Vulnhub.md

 ## 2. Doing Dirty Deeds in da Database

 A php database page, with an obvious version number.
-The title of "testdb" hints at a default setup. <br>
+The title of *"testdb"* hints at a default setup. <br>
-Let's see if a default password works.
+A default setup may use a default password.

 password: `admin`